mailshubham1996/proj201/README.md

 # proj201
-This is a basic project on application of principles of machine learning with cv2.
+This is a basic project on application of principles of machine learning with cv2.The aim of this project is to classify whether the leaf is diseased or healthy or likely between the two categories.
 To maintain the tradeoff between precision and recall we?I have decided on a threshold of svm score 15 This is to ensure to reduce risk and correct action as  the lct is basically a recall oriented task as the risks of false positves are greater than that of false negatives and hence human filters can be applied to check for false negative cases given their coordinates.